SystemCo/pizza_delivery_simulator/readme.md

     * Due by:      Friday 04/05/25
     * Status:      Incomplete
  * Orginally used linked list for list of timers, use array instead
+ * Create a function to activate random delivery locations

 # Project Tasks